 |Dataset||Data options such as case sensitivity||Override data options in the instance|

-For more information about creating datasets, see Create a Shared Dataset or Embedded Dataset (Report Builder and SSRS) and Reporting Services Tools in the Reporting Services documentation in SQL Server Books Online.
+For more information about creating datasets, see Create a Shared Dataset or Embedded Dataset (Report Builder and SSRS) and Reporting Services Tools in the Reporting Services documentation.

 Filtering, Sorting, and Grouping Data in a Dataset